- Latte Rewards

-That said, The crema on the shot pulled on day 1 had noticeably more depth and color compared to the older beans.
+That said, the crema on the shot pulled on day 1 had noticeably more depth and color compared to the older beans.
 This makes sense considering fresh-roasted beans retain a large amount of CO2 before degassing as time goes on.

-On day 1 of the experiment, the espresso was very bright, acidic, sour and almost overpowering, which was expected of beans that fresh.
+On day 1 of the experiment, the espresso was very bright, acidic, sour, and almost overpowering, which was expected of beans that fresh.

-Day 16 was when AJ took note of what he considered (at the time) to be the best shot of the experiment, citing a great balance of brightness and full-bodied flavor.
+Day 16 was when I took note of what I considered (at the time) to be the best shot of the experiment, citing a great balance of brightness and full-bodied flavor.
 As extractions continued to stabilize, some of the early bright, tangy, and grapefruit flavors returned.

 Over the course of the third week, the acidity toned down, and I felt like I was drinking a more balanced and enjoyable, less overpowering version of the shots pulled on the first few days.
 By day 28, the fruit flavor had faded a bit and the results remained that way for the final three days of tasting.

-In summary, the tastes varied widely throughout the month, but seemed to be tied more to extraction time than the age of the beans.
+In summary, the tastes varied widely throughout the month but seemed to be tied more to extraction time than the age of the beans.

 So, can you freeze coffee beans?

-AJ revisited the beans he set aside in the beginning of the experiment, which remained sealed or frozen over the course of the 30 days.
+We revisited the beans that we set aside in the beginning of the experiment, which remained sealed or frozen over the course of the 30 days.
 The first test that we put the frozen beans through was to see how, without adjusting the grinder, their extraction time compared to the bagged beans.

 Based on the length of the shots pulled from the paper-bagged beans over the course of the month, the thawed beans after 30 days in storage pulled shots at the same level as days 2-4, day 16, or day 22.
-Based on this, it does appear the freezer did something to slow aging of the beans.
+Based on this, it does appear the freezer did something to slow the aging of the beans.

-When AJ stirred and sipped the shots pulled from the thawed beans, he noted the taste was very sour and reminiscent of the first few days of the experiment.
-This led him to believe that the "age" of the thawed beans were closer to days 2-4 of the experiment.
+When I stirred and sipped the shots pulled from the thawed beans, I noticed the taste was very sour and reminiscent of the first few days of the experiment.
+This led us to the conclusion that the "age" of the thawed beans were closer to days 2-4 of the experiment.
 As for the still frozen beans, I pulled two shots and the extractions came in at 36 seconds and 32 seconds.
 They tasted identical to the shots from the thawed beans.

 For the final storage method, the air-tight container, two shots were pulled in 36 seconds and 37 seconds.
-These times were essentially the same as the frozen and thawed beans and the taste was similar, but with better balance and an acidity toned down to a tolerable level.
+These times were essentially the same as the frozen and thawed beans, and the taste was similar but with better balance and an acidity toned down to a tolerable level.

-He dialed in the three different storage type samples back to the experiment's ideal brew ratio and time of 18 grams in and 36 grams out in 25 seconds, and compared the taste of all three.
+We dialed in the three different storage type samples back to the experiment's ideal brew ratio and time of 18 grams in and 36 grams out in 25 seconds, and compared the taste of all three.

-This much more closely resembled a real-world scenario of keeping your grind dialed in for your current beans and conditions and where the tastes could be accurately compared.
+This much more closely resembled a real-world scenario of keeping your grind dialed in for your current beans and conditions, and where the tastes could be accurately compared.

 The bagged beans tasted about the same as at the end of the experiment, which makes sense considering the tests ended with a 27-second extraction time.

 Last up were the frozen and thawed beans.
-While they didn’t taste vastly different from the previous shots, they were still a bit too bright for AJ's liking.
+While they didn’t taste vastly different from the previous shots, they were still a bit too bright for my liking.
 Advocates of freezing coffee note that the cold temperatures slow the rate of CO2 degassing and oxidation within the beans.

 While freezing beans may be helpful for storage periods much longer than 30 days, it didn’t appear to do much during this experiment.
-One reason for this may have been that that the beans were put in the freezer before they had a chance to sufficiently degas and got locked in at a premature, overly-sour stage before flavors could fully develop.
+One reason for this may have been that the beans were put in the freezer before they had a chance to sufficiently degas and got locked in at a premature, overly-sour stage before flavors could fully develop.

-This process answers some questions, but also leaves the door open for more experiments, such as longer time periods, or different roasts.
+This process answers some questions but also leaves the door open for more experiments, such as longer time periods or different roasts.
 If you have an idea for something you’d like us to test out let us know!